 Benzodiazepine Withdrawal Symptoms

 Is Valium addictive?
-Yes.
+Yes, it most definitely is addictive.
 Did you already fall into an abuse trap?
-If so, it’s time to quit.
+If so, it’s time to do something about it.

-Because there are benzo withdrawal symptoms, you hesitate.
+Of course, that may seem easier said than done.
+Because there are benzo withdrawal symptoms, you may be hesitant to take the next step.
 So far, the drug prevented your nervous system and brain from functioning normally.
-It’s not unusual to experience panic attacks, headaches, and sweating.
-You can’t sleep.
+During withdrawal, it’s not unusual to experience panic attacks, headaches, and sweating.
+On top of that, you may find that you can’t sleep.

 Medical supervision during the process is essential.
 It prevents seizure activity.
 Most importantly, it keeps you comfortable and helps you overcome the most severe withdrawal symptoms.
 From there, you undergo rehab.